ckelling/SODA_501/src/README.md

 * records all locations of tweets
 * records the furthest distance traveled, in km
 * for all users, it records the largest travel and the sum of all distances traveled

+## 07_gravity_model.R
+This file attempts to fit a preliminary gravity model.
 * records the indice of the college town
 * also creates image comparing the relative frequency of trip progress vs the total number of locations vs the college town